PHIL Award Winner

 March 2010

-University of Michigan Hospitals practitioner Amanda (Mandy) Ausmus was
+University of Michigan Hospitals practitioner Amanda (Mandy) Ausmus, RRT,

 pulmonary afflicted patient.
 Mandy was presented with the award by